-The way we consume content has changed over the years, especially with the arrival of streaming.
-Netflix’s arrival in Australia has paved the way for movies and shows to be more accessible, particularly those that were once exclusive to niche channels — which includes documentaries.
-Among the most watched of which, are health and lifestyle doco, in particular, has struck a chord with many viewers, but which are the best ones to watch?
+The Netflix arrival in Australia has paved the way for movies and shows to be more accessible, particularly those that were once exclusive to niche channels, including documentaries.
+The health and lifestyle doco, in particular, has struck a chord with many viewers, but which are the best ones to watch?

 The Best Health & Lifestyle Documentaries on Netflix

-There’s a lot to choose from when it comes to docos that cover health and lifestyle TV shows.
-These topics are so deeply ingrained in our everyday lives — from the food we eat to taking care of our mental health — so there’s certainly a lot that needs to be discussed in the form of eye-opening docos.
+There’s certainly a lot to choose from when it comes to health and lifestyle TV documentaries.
+With topics deeply ingrained in our everyday lives, from the food we eat to taking care of our mental health, there’s certainly plenty of reasons to watch and who knows, even live a little better!.

 - The Game Changers